mth229/mth229.github.io/zeros.md

 `Julia`, leaving some others for a later time.

-We will use the add-on packages `Roots` and `PolynomialZeros`, which provide implementations of a few zero- and root-finding algorithms.
+We will use the add-on package `Roots`  which provides implementations of a few zero- and root-finding algorithms.

 ```
 using MTH229